Prithivee7/Prithivee7.github.io/Chat_Application/ReadMe.md

 ## Salient Features:
 * A room will contain only a single student so the student can clear all his queries without any interference.
 * Since there are multiple tutors the student doesnt have to wait.
+* This application is not confined only to teacher and student .It is a generic application.
+It is also applicable for private chat between any individuals in an organisation.

 The student logins with his name and his mail.
 Authentication is done by google login.